Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Exercises and Solutions

-   Create a slide with exercises by adding the class ``integrated-exercise`` to the slide.
+   Use ``integrated-exercise`` for slides with exercises.
 Solutions can be added by using the custom directive ``protected-exercise-solution``

    .. rubric:: Example (Solution in supplemental information)